JadeElMasri/Path-Planning-and-Low-Level-Control/README.md

 My work involved:

-- Integrated RTAB-MAP for perception, including mapping and localization both experimentally and simulation (Gazebo)
+- Integrated **RTAB-MAP** for perception, including mapping and localization both experimentally and in simulation (Gazebo)

-- Configured and calibrated the move_base navigation stack for autonomous path planning.
+- Set up, developed and configured **move_base** path planning.

-- Developed low-level PID motor controllers on the Arduino.
+- Developed low-level **PID controllers** on the Arduino.

-- Implemented keyboard teleoperation for manual robot control.
+- Implemented **keyboard teleoperation** for manual robot control.

-- Created a custom battery monitoring node to estimate and publish battery percentage from raw voltage readings.
+- Created a custom **battery monitoring** node to estimate and publish battery percentage from voltage sensor's readings.

 Note: This repository includes only the components I developed.
 Other aspects of the project (e.g., SLAM tuning, GUI, mechanical design) were handled by my teammates.